Standard Operating Procedure for Engineering – Ken Fix-It

 Q1.
 What is the purpose of the Ken Fixit SOP?

 Q2.
 How many full-time Ken Fixit mechanic is required for a hotel?

 Q3.
-What all need to be noted when procuring a ken fix-it cart?
+What all needs to be noted when procuring a Ken fix-it cart?

 Q5.
-Who is responsible to inspect the serviced rooms?
+Who is responsible for inspecting the serviced rooms?